raleel/cfi-srd/0003_Classes.md

 - **Powerful Concentration:** Requires Devotion of 50% or higher.
 Willpower tests to maintain Concentration regarding spells and spell casting are one grade easier.
 - **Greater Turning:** Requires Willpower of 60% or higher.
 Turning Power may be re-rolled if desired, however the new roll must be used.
 - **Holy Smite:** Requires Devotion and Willpower of 50% or higher.
 The cleric may increase their Damage Modifier by one grade against undead, demons, and devils.
 Usable once per day per Rank attained.
-- **Mental Strength:** Requires Devotion of 60% or higher.
+- **Mental Strength I:** Requires Devotion of 60% or higher.
 Once per day you find it 2 grades easier to perform Willpower checks when resisting any form of magic that targets the mind.
 This includes such powers as beguiling, charm, domination, hold, hypnosis, Magic Jar, possession, sleep, suggestion, and psionic mind blast.
 It has no effect on skills such as Influence or Seduction.
 You also find it 1 grade easier to Disbelieve illusions and phantasms.
 In the case of elves, this does not stack with their resistance to Sleep and Charm, but it does broaden their ability to resist additional effects.
 - **Weapon Precision:** You are adept at using small, concealable, weapons that do not require a lot of strength, subtly and effectively.
 This allows you to calculate Damage Modifier with these weapons based on STR+DEX instead of STR+SIZ if it would generate a better result.
 The Damage Modifier cannot exceed weapons normal damage die.
 For example, a dagger with a damage of 1d4+1, would be limited to a Damage Modifier of +1d4, making it 1d4+1+1d4.
-This covers clubs, daggers, garrotes, knives, shortswords, main gauche, and rapiers. as well as unarmed attacks.
+This covers clubs, daggers, garrotes, knives, shortswords, main gauche, and rapiers, as well as unarmed attacks.
 Darts, slings, short bows, and javelins fall into this category as well.

 #### Rank 2: